 - increase the effectiveness of women in the cause of good government

-Be sure to check out our website and see what conservatives are doing in Boulder County.
 We currently have 167 members and offer, both, full and associate memberships.
 BRW Luncheon Meetings are held the 3rd Tuesday of each month, September through May, from 11 AM to 1 PM.
 Along with great food and friendship, each meeting includes an 'always informative' guest speaker.
 Visit our Events Calendar for more information.

 Support of the Troops!!!

 January Meeting - We will be writing Valentine's to send to Vets.